-Achieving net zero residual emissions across our entire value chain in 2021 was an important milestone.
-But we recognize that maintaining net zero residual emissions and achieving our long-term sustainability goals is a continuous journey, requiring us to continue reducing emissions as quickly as possible and aligning our full value chain (Scopes 1, 2, and 3) to the global trajectory of ~50% emissions reductions by 2030, and to near-zero absolute emissions by 2040.
-We will continue to compensate for any remaining emissions by Purchasing 100% Renewable Energy (see here for renewable energy procurement suggestions) and purchasing high-quality carbon credits to compensate for any emissions that remain.
+Salesforce has been on a sustainability transformation journey for over a decade and has been publicly committed since the Paris Agreement to achieving net zero emissions by 2050.
+In September 2021, Salesforce reached the milestone of net zero residual emissions across our full value chain (Scopes 1, 2, and 3) and achieved 100% renewable energy for our global operations.
+This was an important milestone.
+But Salesforce recognises that maintaining net zero residual emissions and achieving our long-term sustainability goals is a continuous journey, requiring us to continue reducing emissions as quickly as possible and aligning our full value chain (Scopes 1, 2, and 3) to the global trajectory of ~50% emissions reductions by 2030, and to near-zero absolute emissions by 2040.
+We will continue to compensate for any remaining emissions by purchasing 100% renewable energy and purchasing high-quality carbon credits to compensate for any emissions that remain.

-1 100% renewable energy means procuring electricity / the claims to electricity produced from renewable energy resources equivalent to the electricity we use globally on an annual basis.
+*Note:* 100% renewable energy means procuring electricity and/or the claims to electricity produced from renewable energy resources equivalent to the electricity we use globally on an annual basis.

 Is Salesforce’s definition of “net zero residual emissions” synonymous with the Science Based Targets initiative’s (SBTi) definition of “net zero”?

 It is not.
 SBTi’s definition of net zero states that for a company to claim it has achieved net zero, it must reduce 90% of its gross emissions before offsetting any remaining emissions with carbon removal credits only (no carbon reduction or carbon avoidance credits).